Orphan & Rare Disease Research

 Emmes has a long history supporting global research in cell and gene therapies as well as rare diseases across a wide array of therapeutic areas.
-Expertise in bioinformatics and adaptive/alternative study designs has enabled Emmes’ clients to conduct even the most challenging rare disease studies.
+Expertise in biostatistics, biomedical data science & bioinformatics and adaptive/alternative study designs has enabled Emmes’ clients to conduct even the most challenging rare disease studies.

 The challenges of delivering clinical trials within the rare disease community are unique.
-A CRO delivering this service must have a strong track record, understanding of the environment that the trial is working within, and the skills to manage problems proactively and with efficiency.
+A CRO offering this service must have a strong track record, understanding of the environment that the trial is working within, and the skills to manage problems with efficiency, so that any unforeseen circumstances can be handled promptly when they arise.
 A successful trial is built upon the quality of the relationships, agile nature of delivery and knowledge of the ecosystem involved.
-It is therefore essential for each of our rare disease focused team members to have experience and understanding of delivering research in the rare disease community environment, so that issues can be predicted, proactively overcome, and any unforeseen circumstances can be handled promptly when they arise.
+Our global presence and dedicated staff allow for us to tailor protocols for even the rarest clinical trials.
+It is essential for each of our rare disease focused team members to have experience and understanding of delivering research in the rare disease community environment, so that issues can be predicted and proactively overcome.

 An optimized orphan strategy will enable you to effectively navigate the orphan drug regulatory landscape with more in-depth insight and experience.
 Defining a clear direction from the outset by harnessing the experience of our expert rare disease team, will advance your clinical trial regulatory process.